Khanhoo: Penalties

 The penalty for a misdeal is to be deducted from the dealer's score or added to that of each of their opponents, at the option of the latter.
 Dealing out of turn is not considered a misdeal, nor is the exposure of a card while dealing.
 In the former case the rightful dealer may claim the deal at any time before the first card is dealt; in the latter, the player whose card is exposed may call for a new deal.

 In a three-to-four-hand game, a player calling "bump" may be challenged by any of their opponents to show their cards, and if the cards shown would not make a trick with the card thrown, 5 points are taken from their score or added to the score of each of their opponents, and the elder hand which effected the bump may take the trick into their hand as though they had not gained it by bumping.
 The cards shown by the offender are not, however, considered exposed and may be used to form tricks.

 Strategy

 Khanhoo is not only a game of chance, depending on the distribution of the cards or the sequence in which the cards are being drawn.
-It is also a game of skill and expertise, specially in a two-handed game.
+It is also a game of skill and expertise, especially in a two-handed game.